AtmolanderMimi/basm/book/src/introduction.md

 Welp, I don't!
 So, I filled basm with plenty of ways to help you abstract over bf.

-We have aliases with the `ALIS` operation, which allow you to give name to values, adresses or blocks of code we call scopes.
+We have aliases with the `ALIS` operation, which allow you to give name to values, addresses or blocks of code we call scopes.

 We also have "meta-instructions" which are kinda similar to functions, but in implementation moreso similar to macros.
 These meta-instructions, once defined can be used like any in-built instruction in the program.